SimonRalphRalph/infobip-image-text-extractor/README.md

-# Infobip Image Text Extractor
+# Munro — Website Image Text Extractor

-This tool crawls a website, downloads all visible images, runs OCR on them, and saves the results for review and translation.
+Munro crawls a website, downloads all visible images, runs OCR on them, and saves the results for review, and it provides a breakdown of the entire front-end website copy.
+Munro is a significant time-saver for pricing website language services, expecially when text within images need to be translated.

 ## 🔧 Features